rnl-dei/labs-bootstrap/README.md

 ```

 But for some packages, the archive needs to include more that the executable and
 linked libraries to function.
-For exemple the transmission-daemon package needs to
+For example the transmission-daemon package needs to
 include the files in `/usr/share/transmission/web` if we want to be able to use the
 web interface.